aberonni/improvdb/README.md

 ### Prerequisites

-- A MySQL database URL (you can get one for free at [Planet Scale](https://planetscale.com/) or use the docker compose file to run MySQL locally)
+- A Postgres database URL (you can get one for free at [Planet Scale](https://planetscale.com/) or use the docker compose file to run Postgres locally)
 - Google authentication credentials - [Read more](https://next-auth.js.org/providers/google)
 - (Optional) A free [Upstash](https://upstash.com/) redis URL